The Execution of Private Slovik: Development

-Frank Sinatra announced in 1960 that he would produce a film adaptation of The Execution of Private Slovik, with the screenplay to be written by Albert Maltz, who was one of the Hollywood 10 blacklisted after they refused to testify to the House Un-American Activities Committee (HUAC) in the McCarthy era.
-This announcement evoked tremendous outrage, with Sinatra accused of being a Communist sympathizer.
-As Sinatra was campaigning for John F. Kennedy for President, the Kennedy campaign became concerned and ultimately prevailed upon Sinatra to cancel the project.

 In 1949, a Pentagon source revealed to Huie a European graveyard containing the remains of unidentified American soldiers.
 Huie's investigation identified Slovik's name and grave.
 Huie's account of Slovik is an example of his style of reporting and his tendency to anger Dwight D. Eisenhower, who had authorized the execution as commander of the Allied Forces, and who tried to stop publication of the book.

-Award-winning filmmaker Richard Dubelman acquired the film rights from Sinatra.
-Some years later, Dubelman persuaded Universal Pictures to help him produce it as a television movie.
+Frank Sinatra announced in 1960 that he would produce a film adaptation of The Execution of Private Slovik, with the screenplay to be written by Albert Maltz, who was one of the Hollywood 10 blacklisted after they refused to testify to the House Un-American Activities Committee (HUAC) in the McCarthy era.
+This announcement evoked tremendous outrage, with Sinatra accused of being a Communist sympathizer.
+As he was campaigning for John F. Kennedy for president of the United States, the Kennedy campaign became concerned and prevailed upon Sinatra to cancel the project.
+Sinatra sold its film rights to Richard Dubelman in 1969 for “close to $100,000” or approximately 2 1/2 times its original price.
+It was Dubelman's debut as a feature film producer despite Universal Pictures acquiring the project for both Richard Levinson and William Link three years later in 1972.

 Reception

+John J. O'Connor of The New York Times praised NBC, Levinson and Link for their participation in the project, but added that it was also part of the problem with the film when he explained, "The production is striving for provocative drama.
+The book is brilliant journalism.
+The one form doesn't necessarily have anything to do with the other."
+He was appreciative of Sheen's "intensely sincere portrayal" of Slovik but noted that the actor was "given no secure 'handle' on the character.
+Eddie is always seen through the eyes of others.
+His letters are reduced to voiceover narration delivered in child‐like monotony."
+He also wrote about Johnson having "overcompensated in attempting to create dramatic tension" and that the two sequences pertaining to the execution were "drawn out to self-defeating lengths."

 Television critic Matt Zoller Seitz in his 2016 book co-written with Alan Sepinwall titled TV (The Book) named The Execution of Private Slovik as the third greatest American TV-movie of all time, behind Duel (1971) and The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom (1993).
 Seitz praised Martin Sheen's performance as "one of his finest" and stated that the film is "as close to a perfect character study as network TV has produced, quietly outraged yet somehow resolutely unsentimental".

 Historical accuracy

 The military service record of Slovik, which is now a public archival record available from the Military Personnel Records Center, provides a detailed account of his actual execution.
 It was upon this that most of the film was based.
-The execution in the film, including the missed shots by the firing squad which led to Slovik dying slowly on the firing post over a course of five minutes, are accurate as compared to the actual execution.